ylzhang29/T2D-EHR-Risk-Model/instructions/ATC_COMBINATION_DECISION_REQUIRED.md

 - If yes, use the supplied exact fifth-level ATC lookup unchanged.
 - If no, decompose combination products into ingredient records before applying the lookup.
-- If decomposition is unavailable, obtain approval for a frozen crosswalk or a prespecified sensitivity analysis.
+- If decomposition is unavailable, document the limitation before outcome evaluation.
 Do not add codes after viewing results.

+Medication records used in model development were prescription records; they do not establish dispensing, adherence, continuous use, or treatment duration.

 Record and return: